-When your shop payments land in the same account as your rent, groceries, and Netflix bill, clean records become a headache.
+When shop payments land in the same account as your rent, groceries, and Netflix bill, clean records become a headache.
 Every transaction becomes a question: was this for mystery shopping or personal?
 Sorting that out in March — when you’re trying to file — is exactly as fun as it sounds.

 A dedicated account solves this automatically.
 Every deposit is income.
 Every withdrawal is a business expense.
 Your bank statement becomes a built-in backup record that matches your expense log.
 If the IRS ever asks questions, you have a clear paper trail.
 And at year end, totaling your income and expenses takes minutes instead of hours.

-The Exclusivity Rule: Whatever account you use, that account touches mystery shopping money only — nothing else.
+The exclusivity rule: Whatever account you use, that account touches mystery shopping money only — nothing else.
 That single rule is what makes the whole system work.
 Once personal spending starts mixing in, you’ve lost the clean record.

-What to Look for in an Account
+What to look for in a business bank account

 - No monthly fee.
 There’s no reason to pay $10–15 a month for a checking account when free options exist.
 Every fee comes directly out of your shop earnings.